Split testing (A/B testing) will help you fine-tune your campaign by distilling exactly what it is that drives your audience to take action.

 Once you’ve created and published your test’s control (and variations), it’s time to make the actual test.
 Here’s how:

-- Navigate to the Lead Pages tab in your account, then click the Create New Split Test button at the upper-right corner of the dashboard.
+- Navigate to the Landing Pages tab in your account, then click the Create New Split Test button at the upper-right corner of the dashboard.

 - Name your test by hovering over its placeholder title in the top bar (as shown below).